PE software architecture

 Each compiler contains the Puppet Server, the catalog compiler, and an instance of file sync.

 Puppet Server is an application that runs on the Java Virtual Machine (JVM) on the primary server.
 In addition to hosting endpoints for the certificate authority service, it also powers the catalog compiler, which compiles configuration catalogs for agent nodes, using Puppet code and various other data sources.

 To configure a managed node, the agent uses a document called a catalog, which it downloads from the primary server or a compiler.
-The catalog describes the desired state for each resource that should be managed on the node, and it can specify dependency information for resources that should be managed in a certain order.
+The catalog describes the desired state for each resource on the node that you want to manage, and it can specify dependency information for resources that need to be managed in a certain order.

 File sync keeps your code synchronized across multiple compilers.
 When triggered by a web endpoint, file sync takes changes from the working directory on the primary server and deploys the code to a live code directory.
 File sync then deploys that code to any compilers so that your code is deployed only when it's ready.

 Managed nodes run the Puppet agent application, usually as a background service.
 The primary server and any compilers also run a Puppet agent.

 Periodically, the agent sends facts to a primary server and requests a catalog.
 The primary server compiles the catalog using several sources of information, and returns the catalog to the agent.

 After it receives a catalog, the agent applies it by checking each resource the catalog describes.
 If it finds any resources that are not in their desired state, it makes the changes necessary to correct them.
 (Or, in no-op mode, it reports on what changes would have been made.)